Profile and history

 Local processing of the corn for export adds considerable monetary and nutritional value to the raw material.
-The biorefinery annually processes over 1.2 million tons of feed corn to produce 350,000 tons of protein-rich animal feed, over 550 million litres of bioethanol and 15,000 tons of corn oil.
+The biorefinery annually processes over 1.2 million tons of feed corn to produce more than 300,000 tons of GMO-free protein-rich animal feed, over 500 million litres of bioethanol and over 10,000 tons of corn oil.
 Production of animal feed increases European food security while Pannonia Bio's ethanol protects the environment by a carbon intensity that is only 25% that of the petrol it displaces.
 It also supports the introduction of innovative new bioproducts that promise significant benefits for human and animal health.

 The biorefinery is set in a rural area on the banks of the Danube, a hundred kilometers from Budapest in the very heart of Hungary’s maize-producing region.
 The nearest town, Dunaföldvár (population 10 thousand), is 5 km from the plant.
 Family farming is the predominant economic activity in the surrounding area.